-Title Plant Growth and Development and Floral Propagation Code 4BOT211 Department Botany Prerequisites 4BOT111 and 4BOT112 Co-requisites Aim This course is designed to develop o an understanding of the e role played by plant hormones on growth and de various stimuli.
-To understand the principles and factors involved in floral propagation.
-Content Aspects to be studied will include: phytochrome, stomatal movements, photophysiology, abscisic acid, auxins, gibberellins, cytokinins, kinetin and ethylene on plant growth and development.
-Phototropic responses and general aspects of seed and vegetative propagation.
-It includes techniques to study the effects of the above mentioned harmones on plant growth and development, and also phototropic. hormones on plant growth and development, and also phototropic responses on plants. · ' To develop skills regarding the effect of external factors on the propagation of flowering plants and to identify and break Assessment dormancy in seeds.
-50% Continuous assessment mark Assessinent 50% Continuous assessment (comprising 3 hour practical and theory exam) DP Requirement 40% Continuous assessment mark Di Nequilement 80% Attendance at practical's and fieldwork
+Title Plant Growth and Development and Floral Propagation

+Code 4BOT211 Department Botany

+Prerequisites 4BOT111 and 4BOT112 Co-requisites

+Aim This course is designed to develo p an understanding of the e role played by

+plant hormones on growth and de

+various stimuli.
+To understand the e principles and factors in nvolved in floral

+propagation.

+Content Aspects to be studied will include:

+phytochrome, stomatal movements,

+photophysiology, abscis sic acid, auxins, gibberel lins, cytokinins,

+plant growth and develop

+and general aspects of seed and

+vegetative propagation.

+It includes techniques to study the effects of the above mentioned

+hormones on plant growth and development, and also phototropic

+responses on plants.

+To develop skills regarding the effect of external factors on the

+propagation of flowering plants and to identify and break

+dormancy in seeds.

+Assessment 50% Continuous assessment mark

+50% Summative assessment

+(comprising 3 hour practical and theory exam)

+DP Requirement 40% Continuous assessment mark

+80% Attendance at practical's and fieldwork

 Title Plant Anatomy, Taxonomy and Biodiversity Code 4BOT212 Department Botany Prerequisites 4BOT111 and 4BOT112 Co-requisites Aim The purpose of this course is to acquire knowledge of the internal structure of roots, stems and leaves of monocot and dicot plants.
 To use keys to identify selected plant families and to gain knowledge of the diversity of plant communities.
-Content Simple and complex plant tissues: structure and function of xylem, phloem, secretary cells and tissues, epidermis.
-Primary and secondary body of the plant.
-Anomalous secondary growth.
-Microscopic techniques for identification of monocot and dicot roots, stems and leaves.
-To study the diversity of plant communities: Global, national and local factors that affect plant biodiversity.
-Identification of Pteridophyta, Gymnospermae and Angiospermae.
-Herbarium usage, diagnostic characteristics of important plant families.
-Assessment 50% Continuous assessment mark 50% Summative assessment (comprising 3 hour practical and theory exam) DP Requirement 40% Continuous assessment mark 80% Attendance at practical's and fieldwork
+Content phloem, secretary cells a Primary and secondary Anomalous secondary identification of monocol To study the diversity of Global, national and loca Identification of F Angiospermae. body of the plant. growth.
+Microscopic and dicot roots, stems a techniques for nd leaves. biodiversity. permae and Assessment 50% Continuous assessment mark 50% Summative assessment (comprising 3 hour practical and theory exam) DP Requirement 40% Continuous assessment mark 80% Attendance at practical's and fieldwork